DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Pillar of Light
 "You will stand out amongst the rest, a shining beacon of hope."
 - Deal 7 Fire damage to all enemies.
-- Channel 2 Fire Mana and 1 Void Mana.
+- Channel 2 Fire Mana.
+- Set all enemy Intentions to 6.
 - Gain 3 Stress.

 Cost: